-Often the least expensive method for indoor ozone control involves careful management of outdoor air infiltration rates.
-The minimum recommended outdoor air supply rate to a building is often taken to be 8.5 m3 hr-1 per person occupying the building (ASHRAE, 1985).
+Often, the least expensive method for indoor ozone control involves careful management of outdoor air infiltration rates.
+The minimum recommended outdoor air supply rate to a building is often taken to be 8.5 m3 h-1 person-1 occupying the building (American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE), 1985).
 The west 3rd floor gallery of the Matejko Museum has a volume of 186 m3.
-At the 1.26 air exchanges per hour observed during July 1993, there is enough air brought into that small room historically to accommodate a crowd of 27 people.
-At the higher annual average air exchange rate of 2.3 air changes per hour shown in Table 2, the 3rd floor west gallery at the Matejko Museum could in principle accommodate 50 people.
+At the 1.26 air exchanges h-1 observed during July 1993, there is enough air brought into the small room historically to accommodate a crowd of 27 people.
+At the higher annual average air exchange rate of 2.3 air changes h -1 shown in Table 2, the 3rd floor west gallery at the Matejko Museum could in principle accommodate 50 people.
 It is hard to envision such a crowd in such a small room.
 The typical occupancy of that gallery is much smaller than this.
-If the air exchange rate were reduced to the 0.46 air changes per hour needed to handle an average occupancy of 10 persons within that gallery, Equation 6 predicts that the indoor/outdoor ozone concentration ratio would fall to 0.17.
+If the air exchange rate were reduced to the 0.46 air changes h-1 needed to handle an average occupancy of 10 persons within that gallery, Eq.
+(6) predicts that the indoor/outdoor ozone concentration ratio would fall to 0.17.
 That value is about the same as the values observed within the other museum galleries in the Krakow area.
-If the ventilation rate were set for an average occupancy of 5 persons per gallery (corresponding to about 30 persons at one time for the whole building) Equation 6 predicts that the indoor/outdoor ozone ratio would fall to 0.094.
+If the ventilation rate were set for an average occupancy of 5 persons gallery-1 (corresponding to about 30 persons at one time for the whole building) Eq.
+(6) predicts that the indoor/outdoor ozone ratio would fall to 0.094.

-Installation of a mechanical ventilation system accompanied by activated carbon air filtration provides an alternative ozone control technology.
-Southern California museums such as the Los Angeles County Museum and the Huntington Gallery that have well-maintained activated carbon ozone removal systems, show indoor ozone concentrations in the range of 4 to 6% of those outdoors (Druzik, 1990).
-Although it has an activated carbon ozone removal system, indoor/outdoor ozone concentrations ratios at the National Museum in Krakow are higher than this, having a value of 0.19 as shown in Table 3.
+Installation of a mechanical ventilation system accompanied by activated-carbon air filtration provides an alternative ozone-control technology.
+Southern California museums such as the Los Angeles County Museum and the Huntington Gallery that have well-maintained activated-carbon ozone-removal systems, show indoor ozone concentrations in the range of 4-6% of those outdoors (Druzik, 1990).
+Although it has an activated-carbon ozone-removal system, indoor/outdoor ozone concentration ratios at the National Museum in Krakow are higher than this, having a value of 0.19 as shown in Table 3.

 The activated carbon beds within building ventilation systems have a single pass control efficiency of about 95% when fresh (Wadden and Scheff, 1983).
 This control efficiency thereafter declines over time.
-As seen in Table 3, the average control efficiency of the activated carbon bed at the National Museum is approximately 77% (i.e., 1-0.23=0.77) indicating that its efficiency could be increased if the carbon bed was renewed.
+As seen in Table 3, the average control efficiency of the activated carbon bed at the National Museum is approximately 77% (i.e., 1 - 0.23 = 0.77) indicating that its efficiency could be increased if the carbon bed was renewed.
 However, one can see from Table 3 that indoor ozone concentrations in the National Museum are almost as high as the concentrations immediately downstream of the activated carbon bed which is placed in the air inlet to the building; very little depletion of ozone seems to occur due to reaction with interior building surfaces.
 This suggests that the air exchange rate for the National Museum must be very high and that air retention time in the building must be low.
-It should be possible to decrease the air flow rate from outdoors (f{ox} in Equation 3) and increase the internal air recirculation rate (f{ix} in Equation 3).
+It should be possible to decrease the air flow rate from outdoors (fox in Eq.
+(3)) and increase the internal air recirculation rate (f{ix} in Eq.
+(3)).
 If that is done, then ozone concentrations will decline further.